kpam92/practice/interview&practice/interview_questions/HTML_CSS.md

 * What is the difference between classes and ID's in CSS?
 <br><br> Both are selectors for elements on the page, but usually you have more classes on a page, while ID's are used for singular elements.
 An ID is a more specific selector than a class.
 This is a good article on css-selector specificity : https://css-tricks.com/specifics-on-css-specificity/
 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
+<br><br>Normalizing means to make a consistent look and feel of document styles for various browsers, while resetting is to clear the default CSS style of DOM elements.
 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.
 * Describe BFC(Block Formatting Context) and how it works.